Skip to main content

 You can only open one cash ISA and one stocks and shares ISA to put new money into each tax year.
 But you can also open other ISAs to transfer old ISAs into.

-Withdrawals from an ISA can be made at any time without loss of tax relief but it is only possible to hold one ISA per tax year, so if an ISA is closed within the same tax year that it was opened, another one cannot be started until the next tax year.
+Withdrawals from an ISA can be made at any time with all gains free from tax but it is only possible to hold one ISA per tax year, so if an ISA is closed within the same tax year that it was opened, another one cannot be started until the next tax year.

 ISAs can be transferred from one provider to another, as long as the new provider accepts transfers.
 This is often done with a cash ISA after it has been held for a year as previously attractive interest rates drop dramatically when short-term bonuses and fixed terms come to an end.
 The transfer is initiated through the new, receiving, provider who will require you to supply details of the original account and will manage the whole transfer process.
 Transfers should not be done manually by withdrawing the investment, closing the account, and re-investing it in the new account, as this removes the tax-free interest status of your investment.